-Parties will collect Withdrawal and Consumptive Use data for in-Basin uses, and Diversion and Diversion return flow data, for all uses that exceed the thresholds in the Agreement and Compact.
-Parties will submit to the regional Water use database each year aggregate data (meaning the total sum of all users) by:
+The Parties will collect Withdrawal and Consumptive Use data for in-Basin uses, and Diversion and Diversion return flow data, for all uses that exceed the thresholds in the Agreement and Compact.
+The Parties will submit to the regional Water use database each year aggregate data (meaning the total sum of all users) by:

-- 1. Sector (see below); - 2.
-Source (Great Lakes-St. Lawrence River surface Water including the connecting channels and Lake St. Clair, other surface Water including tributaries and inland lakes, and groundwater) (see below); - 3.
-Watershed (Great Lake or St. Lawrence River) (see below); and, - 4.
-Total volumes of Withdrawals, Consumptive Uses, Diversions, and Diversion return flows (see below).
+- 1. Sector (see Water Use Information by Sector below); - 2.
+Source (see Water Use Information by Source below); - 3.
+Watershed (see Water Use Information by Watershed below); and, - 4.
+Total volumes of Withdrawals, Consumptive Uses, Diversions, and Diversion return flows (see Water Use Information by Total volumes below).

-Separately, Parties are encouraged to collect and submit to the regional Water use database data on Diversions into the Basin.
-Parties may also submit to the regional Water use database data below the thresholds in the Agreement and Compact.
+The Parties are encouraged to collect and submit to the regional Water use database each year aggregate data on transfers of water into the Basin, including return flows, needed to support the assessments of cumulative impacts required by Section 4.15 of the Compact and Article 209 of the agreement.
+The Parties may also submit to the regional Water use database data below the thresholds in the Agreement and Compact.

-While aggregate data will be reported by Source Watershed, Parties are encouraged to assemble the data at a finer scale (i.e. Tertiary, 1st level, HUC-8 watershed or individual user data).
+While aggregate data will be reported by Source Watershed, the Parties are encouraged to assemble the data at a finer scale (i.e. Tertiary, 1st level, HUC-8 watershed or individual user data).
 Over time, this information will enhance the scientific understanding of the impacts of Withdrawals from various locations and Water sources.